CACAO LEAVES TEA|

-Cacao leaves and beans has been traditionally used by natives in South America, such as the Mayas, Olmecs and Aztecs, for its medicinal properties.
+Cacao leaves and beans have been with success traditionally used by natives in South America, such as the Mayas, Olmecs and Aztecs, for its medicinal properties.

 Cacao is an Amazon rainforest tree with a history of providing traditional medicines used in South - and Central America.
 The medicinal preparations are derived from the leaves and seeds (cacao beans) of the fruit.
 Depending on the processing, cacao and its derivative products (chocolate, cacao butter) contain flavonols and procyanidins (flavonoids).
 They possess biological activities relevant to oxidant defenses, vascular health, tumor suppression, and immune function.

 The seeds possess excellent emollient properties.

 Theobromine, the alkaloid contained in the beans, resembles caffeine in its action, but its effect on the central nervous system (CNS) is less powerful.

 It is also employed in high blood pressure (hypertension) as it dilates the blood-vessels, due to the flavonoids (antioxidants).

 Dark chocolate reduces platelet activation; this antiplatelet activity explains the important role in patients with coronary artery disease.

 The (bitter) cacao beans contain more than 400 plant chemicals!

 Many chemicals are contained in the leaves, seeds, flowers and petioles of theobroma cacao such as alanine, alkaloids, amyl-alcohol, amylase, arabinose, arachidic-acid, ash, aspariginase, biotin, campesterol, carbohydrates, catalase, catechins, catechol, cellulose, chloride, cholesterol, copper, cyanidin, decarboxylase, dextrinase, ergosterol, fat, fiber, formic-acid, fructose, furfurol, glucose, glutamic-acid, glycerin, glycine, iron, isoleucine, kilocalories, lactic-acid, leucine, linalool, lipase, lysine, maleic-acid, mannose, nicotinic-acid, oleic-acid, oxalic-acid, palmitic-acid, peroxidase, protein, purine, riboflavin, stearic acid, sucrose, tannins, tartaric-acid, valeric-acid, vanillic-acid, vitexin, water, xylose.